FChrisF/LLCL/README.txt

 - LLCLFPCInc.inc: include file containing compilation
   directives (used only for FPC/Lazarus),
-- LLCLOptions.inc: include file with various possible compilation options.
+- LLCLOptions.inc: include file with various possible compilation options for the LLCL,
+- LLCLPng.pas and LLCLZlib.pas: internal unit files for the
+  PNG support and the ZLib interface.

 4. HOW TO USE THE LIGHT LCL
 ---------------------------

-  Put all the LLCL files into a new directory (DO NOT overwrite the standard LCL/VCL files - for instance, create a subdirectory in your project called LLCLUnits), and just add the corresponding path for the LLCL files into your project options, in order they are used instead of the standard LCL/VCL ones:
+  Put all the LLCL files into a new directory (DO NOT OVERWRITE the standard LCL/VCL files - for instance, create a subdirectory in your project directory and call it LLCLUnits), and just add the corresponding path for the LLCL files into your project options, in order they are used instead of the standard LCL/VCL ones:

 - for FPC/Lazarus (-Fu compiler option):
   Project->Project Options->Compiler options->Paths->